Marco Torlonia, 6th Prince of Civitella-Cesi

-Don Marco Alfonso Torlonia, 6th Prince of Civitella-Cesi (2 July 1937 – 5 December 2014) was the son of Alessandro Torlonia, 5th Prince of Civitella-Cesi and his wife, Infanta Beatriz of Spain, daughter of King Alfonso XIII of Spain.
-He was, therefore, first cousin to King Juan Carlos I of Spain.
+Don Marco Alfonso Torlonia, 6th Prince of Civitella-Cesi (2 July 1937 – 5 December 2014) was the son of Alessandro Torlonia, 5th Prince of Civitella-Cesi and Infanta Beatriz of Spain, daughter of King Alfonso XIII of Spain.
+He was, therefore, the first cousin to King Juan Carlos I of Spain.
 He was also an uncle to Princess Sibilla of Luxembourg, daughter of his younger sister, Olimpia.

 Marriage and issue

 He married firstly Donna Orsetta Caracciolo, dei Duchi di Melito dei Principi di Castagneto (17 May 1940 – 10 March 1968) on 16 September 1960 (marriage dissolved by her death in 1968).
 They have one son and two grandchildren: